 Consider getting a jump start on your college courses by knocking out a general education credit or perhaps exploring a course in your desired field.
 You’ll save 50 percent on tuition and get your feet wet on what college courses are like.
 Remember though, that your grade is part of your college transcript, so choose wisely and apply yourself!

 Students attending the Center for Applied Technology-North (CAT-North) can earn college credits by enrolling in selected Career Technology Education (CTE) programs.
 Just maintain a C or better grade in your CTE program, then earn a C or better on the AACC proficiency assessment(s), administered by an AACC professor right there at CAT-North.

 As a North County student, you not only have access to your high school counselors and receive regular college visits from an AACC admissions advisor, but you can discuss your career and education goals with AACC Transition Advisor, Robert Latham, whether or not you plan to attend AACC.
 Contact Robert Latham at email@example.com.

 Starting fall of your junior year, successfully complete six high school courses for dual credit at North County High School, pass the Accuplacer test, and earn a Certificate in Transportation, Logistics and Cargo Security from AACC!
-Talk with your school counselor about whether this dual credit offering is a good fit for you.
+Talk with your school counselor or onsite transition advisor about whether this dual credit offering is a good fit for you.

 Here are the on-site dual credit college courses you will need to complete.